suhaskamath2712/E0261_P11/documentation/documentation.md

   - Parameters: `sql`: SQL text to EXPLAIN
   - Returns: Pretty-printed JSON string of the cleaned plan, or `null` if not obtainable
   - Throws: `SQLException` for DB errors
   - Behavior: Opens a JDBC connection (using DB_NAME, DB_USER, DB_PASS, DB_HOST, DB_PORT constants), runs `explainPlan`, extracts and cleans the Plan, and returns an indented JSON string (4 spaces).
 Caller responsibility: handle SQLException.
+The Calcite wrapper catches `SQLException` and returns `null` for robustness.

 - public static String getDatabaseSchema()
   - Returns: Multi-line string enumerating schemas, tables, and columns with data types by querying `information_schema.columns`.